-- The forms received are AH1 forms (first report) and AH2 (update report, usually every two years) for fostering, adoption or special guardianship.
-These forms are received from the Fostering Team at Priory Green or the Adoption Team, Adoption at Heart. - On receipt of the form, scan and save it onto the W drive under W:\Corporate\Nursing\Nursing\09 - CYPiC\CYPIC - (then need to select Doctor name and year and either adoption or fostering folder). - Fostering and Adoption Database must be updated with the initial request and throughout the process of the report, including keeping records of any urgent e-mails for reports being chased up. - The medical report is dictated and the doctor will complete the medical adviser section.
-This medical adviser section is scanned and saved on the W drive-W:\Corporate\Nursing\Nursing\09 CYPiC\AH FORMS FROM 1 APRIL 2020. - The report is typed on the correct letter template W:\Corporate\Nursing\Nursing\09 -CYPiC\CYPIC\Adoption&Fostering templates 2020 - select appropriate template and then it is sent back to the doctor to check; once checked it needs to go through the Quality Assurance process and is sent to the Consultant Paediatrician (shared responsibility of the Medical Advisors to Quality Assure AH reports)
+The forms received are AH forms (first report) and AH2 (update report, usually every two years) for fostering, adoption or special guardianship.
+These forms are received from the Fostering Team at Priory Green or the Adoption Team, Adoption at Heart.

-- Once the report has been QA'ed, it is sent by secure email to the fostering admin team or Adoption@Heart admin team with a copy of the completed AH report form. - From 1 April 2020, as the AH request forms belong to the Local Authority, the fostering team require the completed forms and Medical Advisor report to be scanned electronically and then shredded by us.
-The Adoption@Heart team require the form and Medical Advisor report to be scanned and then sent in the post.
+On receipt of form, scan and save on the W drive under "AH FORMS"

+The Fostering and Adoption Database updated with initial request and throughout the process of the report including keeping record of any urgent e-mails for reports being chased up.

+The medical report is dictated, and the doctor will complete the Medical Adviser section.
+This Medical Advisor section is scanned and saved on the W drive.

+The report is typed in Dragon adding two signatures to go through the QA process (the report will be checked by the Consultant Paediatrician/Designated doctor and Consultant Paediatrician/Named doctor.
+These reports are quality assured by either of the two Medical Advisors, who share this work equally.

+Once the report has been QA'd, it is sent by secure e mail to the fostering admin team or Adoption At Heart administrative team.

+From 1 April 2020, following confirmation with Local Authority teams, both the fostering team and Adoption at Heart team request the medical reports to be sent electronically and the AH request form to be shredded by RWT, as the AH request forms are managed by the Local Authority.